Fuel JournalBasics & Guides28 min read

 Saturated Fat (SFA)

 These fats have no double bonds and are often solid at room temperature.
-Sources include butter, cheese, fatty cuts of meat, and some tropical oils like coconut and palm.
+Sources include butter, cheese, fatty cuts of meat, and tropical oils like coconut and palm.

 Guidelines differ in strictness: